the need

 Adding to the unhealthy conditions, the country’s water infrastructure is very poor.

 Running water is a luxury for the rich, and tap water is unsafe to drink.
 Contaminated water causes parasites, infections, and diarrhea, which are all correlated with malnutrition.
 In a study done to explore the prevalence of diarrhea and respiratory infections among Guatemalan children, it was found that half of the Guatemalan children displayed at least one of these problems in a two-week period.
-One quarter had a fever, and one fifth had diarrhea and a constant cough.
-The cycle then continues to worsen as diarrhea and infections can cause dehydration and malnutrition.

 Mental Degeneration